romanejaquez/dartpad_workshop_starter/public/step_06/instructions.md

-# Responsive UIs in Flutter: Switching Layouts
+# Switching Layouts

-Another rule-of-thumb guideline that you can apply to achieving good responsiveness in your apps is the following:
+Another rule-of-thumb guideline that you can apply to achieve good responsiveness in your apps is the following:

 ## Switching layouts / reordering content as best fits the space available